rootstrap/blog/content/Data Quality - Anthony Figueroa.md

 We'll explore some of these techniques in a following article.
 But as a conceptual model, this should serve as the basis for any systematized data quality efforts.

 *If you are the owner of a digital platform and would like to discuss the challenges you face on a technical level, contact us [here](https://www.rootstrap.com/contact).
 Alternatively you can reach out to [anthony@rootstrap.com](mailto:anthony@rootstrap.com) and he will arrange a free consultation with Anthony or another relevant member of the Rootstrap technical team.*

-*☞ Please tap or click “Star icon” below to help to recommend this article to others.*

 ### References
 1- Russell .L.
 Ackoff, "From Data to Wisdom," Journal of Applied Systems Analysis 16 (1989): 3–9.